30 Employee Appreciation Ideas

 While some staff may not love the limelight, public shows of appreciation are a great way to help your team feel good.
 Some ways to go public are sending out an email, making an announcement at the beginning of a shift or sending out an update across the right company social channels.

-It’s also an excellent opportunity to share with your customers that you appreciate your staff and the great things they are capable of doing.
+It’s also an excellent opportunity to show your customers that you appreciate your staff and the great things they can do.

 If you want to take the visual guide a step further, create smaller goals along the way.
 These could include the halfway point or hitting a specific number of sales.
 Then, together the team can see that their hard work gets them one step closer to the ultimate goal.